j9t/little-books/manuscript/html-css-coding-guidelines.md

 Suppose you need to edit this style sheet.
 How do you specify and order the colors for a new author section?
 Meet _inconsistency_.

-While one might argue that keeping the guidelines in mind makes the process of writing code itself a little slower, locating and refactoring code becomes much easier and faster.
+While one might argue that keeping the guidelines in mind makes the process of writing code itself a little slower, locating and refactoring code still becomes easier and faster.

 ### Usability